micmejia/bible-dump/NKJV/Exodus/Exod 21.md

 Notwithstanding, if he remains alive a day or two, he shall not be punished; for he _is_ his property.

 ###### 22
-"If men [^d]fight, and hurt a woman with child, so that [^e]she gives birth prematurely, yet no harm follows, he shall surely be punished accordingly as the woman's husband imposes on him; and he shall pay as the judges _determine._
+"If men fight, and hurt a woman with child, so that she gives birth prematurely, yet no harm follows, he shall surely be punished accordingly as the woman's husband imposes on him; and he shall pay as the judges _determine._

 ###### 23
 But if _any_ harm follows, then you shall give life for life,